(Last updated 3/13/2017; last reviewed 3/13/2017)

 Testing for sexually transmitted infections (STIs)

 Coinfection with another STI can cause HIV infection to advance faster and increase the risk of HIV transmission to a sexual partner.
 STI testing makes it possible to detect and treat any STIs promptly.

-A baseline evaluation also includes other tests, such as a blood cell count, kidney and liver function tests, and tests for hepatitis.
+An HIV baseline evaluation also includes other tests, such as a blood cell count, kidney and liver function tests, blood glucose and blood fat level tests, and tests for hepatitis.

 Before starting treatment, people with HIV must be prepared to take HIV medicines every day for the rest of their lives.
-A baseline evaluation can help to identify any issues that can make medication adherence difficult, such as lack of health insurance or alcohol or drug abuse.
-(Medication adherence means taking HIV medicines every day and exactly as prescribed.)
-Health care providers can recommend additional support to help people deal with these issues before treatment starts.
+A baseline evaluation can help to identify any issues that can make it difficult to take HIV medicines every day and exactly as prescribed (called medication adherence).